 Denning graduated in May 2015, with a degree in leisure studies from the University of Iowa.
 He completed his master’s degree in sport and recreation management in May 2019.

-Denning and his wife, Margaret, have an infant son, Jacob.
+Denning and his wife, Margaret (Creeden) Denning, have a one-year old son, Jacob.